Internet censorship in Russia: Gradually build a bordered network economy

+The Russian government had previously endorsed the principle of “Internet sovereignty” a concept advocated by certain authoritarian states, allowing business participation only from a limited number of allied countries.
+In terms of information security, Russia has deliberately distanced itself from the global network, a strategy viewed as effective in reducing vulnerability to cyberattacks.

 Monitoring

 SORM system

 Russia's System of Operational-Investigatory Measures (SORM) requires telecommunications operators to install hardware provided by the Federal Security Service (FSB).
 It allows the agency to unilaterally monitor users' communications metadata and content, including phone calls, email traffic and web browsing activity.
 Metadata can be obtained without a warrant.
-In 2014, the system was expanded to include social media platforms, and the Ministry of Communications ordered companies to install new equipment with Deep Packet Inspection (DPI) capability.
+In 2014, the system was expanded to include social media platforms, and the Ministry of Communications ordered companies to install new equipment with deep packet inspection (DPI) capability.

 Data sovereignty

 The "Bloggers law" (passed July 2014) is an amendment to existing anti-terrorism legislation which includes data localization and data retention provisions.
 Among other changes, it requires all web services to store the user data of Russian citizens on servers within the country.
 Sites which did not comply with this requirement by September 2016 may be added to the internet blacklist.
 Since August 2014, the law requires operators of free Wi-Fi hotspots (e.g. in restaurants, libraries, cafes etc.) to collect personal details of all users, identify them using passports, and store the data.

 The "Yarovaya law" (passed July 2016) is a package of several legislative amendments which include extensions to data retention.
 Among other changes, it requires telecom operators to store recordings of phone conversations, text messages and users' internet traffic for up to 6 months, as well as metadata for up to 3 years.
 This data as well as "all other information necessary" is available to authorities on request and without a court order.

 As of January 2018, companies registered in Russia as "organizers of information dissemination", such as online messaging applications, will not be permitted to allow unidentified users.